bitcointranscripts/bitcointranscripts/bitcoinplusplus/2025-berlin/scaling-lightning-panel-lightning++-berlin-2025.md

 Yeah, I'd love to be proven wrong.

-I'm just entirely sold on the concept of stablecoins driving `Lightning` that macro fiat.
+I'm just not entirely sold on the concept of stablecoins driving `Lightning network` growth yet.

-Shinobi: 00:53:33
+Alex: 00:53:33

 I mean, there's huge demand for dollars around the world.